Sue: I like this one already. We’re on location and it’s got a Land Rover in it.

-As the Doctor infiltrates Global Chemicals (where he is attacked by his own fake moustache), Jo continues to assist Professor Jones in his search for a cure to the green death.
-But instead of gratitude, the professor is rude, nasty and a little bit threatening.
+As the Doctor infiltrates Global Chemicals (and is attacked by his own fake moustache in the process), Jo continues to assist Professor Jones in his search for a cure.
+But instead of expressing gratitude, the professor is rude, nasty, and a little bit threatening.

 Me: That’s Jon Pertwee, love.

-Sue: Are you quite sure?
-It looks like my mam.
+Sue: Are you sure?
+She looks like my mam.

-I am acutely embarrassed by this scene but Nicol and Sue are lapping it up.
+I’m acutely embarrassed by this scene, but Sue and Nicol are lapping it up.